gauteh/antarctic-tracker/README.md

-# GPS and barometric tracker for the OpenLogArtemis for accurate determiniation of height and position
+# GPS and barometric tracker based on the OpenLogArtemis for accurate determiniation of height and position

 Configured for the OpenLogArtemis with the [LPS28DFW pressure sensor](https://github.com/sparkfun/OpenLog_Artemis/pull/179).